Table Of Contents

 Churn rate

-Likewise, revenue churn rate refers to how much revenue you lose over time compared to the previous period.
+Likewise, the revenue churn rate refers to how much revenue you lose over time compared to the previous period.
 Revenue retention rate refers to the percentage of income you keep from recurring subscriptions.

 Gross profit margin